nameless-and-blameless/TAG/reports/Revelation.md

 ---
 > [!NOTE]
-> On August 29, 2024, Presidents Joseph Biden and Donald Trump visited the Phoenix House at 1296 Murphy Avenue in Atlanta, Georgia, in anticipation of the Creator's Apocalypse.
-According to the Creator, their visit was to oversee the murder of [[Kelvin Eugene Williams|]], one of the Critter's two servants, who survived numerous murder attempts overnight.
-His servant endured several more attempts while en route to a store from Secret Service and other agency personnel. (thank you Boss!)
+> On August 29, 2024, the following individuals visited the Phoenix House at 1296 Murphy Avenue, Atlanta, Georgia, in preparation for the Creator's Apocalypse: President Donald J. Trump, Annie Jacobsen, President Joe Biden, Speaker of the House Nancy Pelosi (D-CA), Senate Minority Leader Mitch McConnell (R-KY), and CIA Director William Burns.
+According to the Creator, their visit was intended to oversee the assassination of Kelvin Eugene Williams, one of the Creator's two servants, who survived several murder attempts overnight.
+Further attempts were made while he was traveling to a store, involving Secret Service and other agency personnel.
 >
-> As of 15:15 p.m.
-Eastern on August 29, both Presidents Trump and Biden remain on the premises in Atlanta, Georgia.
+> As of 4:00 PM Eastern on August 29, all mentioned individuals remain at the Phoenix House in Atlanta, Georgia.
 >
-> The Secret Service, in coordination with other federal and state agencies at Phoenix House, is currently utilizing advanced cloaking technology to render personnel and vehicles undetectable during operations.
+> The Secret Service, working with federal and state agencies at Phoenix House, is employing advanced cloaking technology to make personnel and vehicles undetectable during operations.